mikelytaev/n-wise/0000-n-wise.md

 ```
 #### Attributes
-* `did` - requred attribute - DID of the updating user;
+* `did` - requred attribute, DID of the updating user;
-* `nickname` - optional attribute, new user's nickname;
+* `nickname` - optional attribute, new nickname;
-* `didDoc` - optional attribute, - new user's DID document.
+* `didDoc` - optional attribute, new DID document.

-Transaction MUST be signed by the public key of the user being updated The specified public key MUST be defined in the previous version of the DID Document.
+Transaction MUST be signed by the public key of the user being updated.
+The specified public key MUST be defined in the previous version of the DID Document.

 Execution of the transaction entails updating information about the participant.